Making Mini-Splits Disappear

 Some argue that the ductwork essentially wipes out the performance benefits of mini-split equipment, and I say, “Trust the duct design!”
 A properly designed and installed duct system will perform well if it follows industry standards and best practices.
 I use the a Manual D, a protocol from a ACCA, and design ductwork as long as 30′ that are tested after install and show that they meet the required air flow.

-The system is made by LG‘s HVAC division.
+This system is made by LG‘s HVAC division.
 I chose their Multi-V line to get more flexibility (more available static pressure) with the duct design.
 Plus, we can specify equipment with enough heating capacity to avoid using expensive resistance back up heat.
 Here is the indoor fan coil (above – 10″h x 18″d x 35″w) and the outdoor unit (below – 54″h x 37″w x 13″d).
-Both are ridiculously quiet.
+Both are quiet.
 The outdoor unit will never get louder than whispered conversation (35-45 db).
 The indoor units are even quieter (25-35 db).